-If you’d rather not sign up for a membership, you can also purchase a Monster job posting a la carte.
+If you’d rather not sign up for a membership, purchase an à la carte Monster job posting.

 Which sites does Monster consider “relevant?”

-With the Standard and Premium plans, Monster posts your job to “relevant sites”.
+With the Standard and Premium plans, Monster posts your job to “relevant sites.”
 But what exactly does that mean?
-We asked its customer service team, and here’s what they said:

-“This is something that changes from time to time.
-Relevant sites means that we put your ad in front of job seekers where they search on the Internet.
+A “relevant site” means that we put your ad in front of job seekers where they search on the Internet.
 It could be other job boards and it could be other types of sites.
-It strategically places the ad where qualified job seekers spend their time online.”
+It strategically places the ad where qualified job seekers spend their time online.